nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally in an `addressBookOlderVersionList` for the undo history and `addressBookNewerVersionList` for the redo history.
+It extends `AddressBook` with an undo/redo history, stored internally in an `undoStateList` for the undo history and `redoStateList` for the redo history.
 Additionally, it implements the following operations:

 - `VersionedAddressBook#canRedo()` — Checks if there is a version to redo to.
 - `VersionedAddressBook#canUndo()` — Checks if there is a version to undo to.